 Modified bitumen roofing was invented in the 1960’s and its popularity has been growing since then.
 It has grown so much that at the moment, it’s considered to be popular among flat roofing materials for flat commercial roofs in Toronto.

 Modifiers are added to standard roofing asphalt to replace plasticizers removed during the distillation process.
 Bitumen is reinforced with fiberglass or polyester fiber matting in order to increase durability and strength.
 Low cost and numerous benefits of this particular solution indicate that modified bitumen will remain the leader in the market for some time to come.

 Diverse types of these membranes are accessible.
-This allows you to find the solution that meets your needs perfectly.
-This versatility makes buying this kind of products confusing.
+This allows you to find a solution that meets your needs perfectly.
+This versatility makes buying this kind of product confusing.
 A consultation from one of our experienced roofers will definitely help you determine which system is best for you.